Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Background

 \subsection{Salas' Framework}

-We adopted the framework by \citet{salas2001science} as an interpretive lens to contextualize professionals' narratives within the broader structure of organizational training.
-The model emphasizes that training effectiveness results from the interaction between cognitive, motivational, and organizational factors, revised by the authors in 2012 \cite{salas2012science}.
-It is organized into four components.
+We adopted the framework by \citet{salas2001science}, revised by the authors in 2012 \cite{salas2012science}, as an interpretive lens to situate professionals' narratives.
+The model holds that training effectiveness results from the interaction between cognitive, motivational, and organizational factors, shifting training from an isolated event to an ecosystem within the organizational context.
+It is a widely used framework in high-stakes domains such as aviation \cite{salas1999does} and medicine \cite{salas2012science}, where the articulation between instructional design, organizational support, and transfer to the workplace is a precondition for safe performance.

+The framework is organized into four sequential components that define the company's strategy, the individual's characteristics, the instructional methods and strategies, and the post-training phase, focused on evaluation and transfer.
+Each of them offers interpretive hooks for the themes identified in this study.

-\textbf{Training Needs Analysis} encompasses two subcategories: \textit{Organizational Analysis}, which focuses on alignment between training objectives and strategic goals, resources, and constraints; and \textit{Job/Task Analysis}, which identifies the Knowledge, Skills, and Attitudes (KSAs) required for effective task performance.
+The needs analysis answers three questions: where to train, what to teach, and whom to train.
+In its organizational dimension, it examines the alignment between training objectives and the company's goals, resources, and constraints.
+In its task dimension, it identifies the Knowledge, Skills, and Attitudes (KSAs) required for effective performance.